Alaska Writers Guild - Supporting Alaska's Writers

 LYNN LOVEGREEN

 Lynn Lovegreen is a longtime Alaskan and writer.
-She is a chapter leader for Authors against book bans.
-Lynn will be joined by Rebecca Moorman.
+She is a chapter leader for Authors Against Book Bans.

 NEVA POST